 Quarterly external PCI scans are performed by Tenable Network Security, an approved scanning vendor certified by the PCI security standards council to maintain PCI compliance status.

-Quarterly external scans, biannual internal scans and annual review and update as needed of security policies and procedures to meet compliance with the Tyler Security & Compliance Assessment program.
+Quarterly external scans, biannual internal scans and annual reviews and security policy and procedure updates as needed to meet compliance with the Tyler Security & Compliance Assessment program.

 Tyler Hawaii’s systems and networks are monitored with multiple security solutions.
 These solutions alert support personnel when adverse or suspicious events occur so that corrective actions may be taken.

 Our online applications utilize secured two-way transactions and the ability to conduct external transactions supporting TLS 1.2 or higher.
 This technology uses the public-and-private key encryption system which also includes the use of a digital certificate authentication of the network server.